-We begin by considering a graphical overview of land inequality across the German electoral districts as provided in Figure 3.
-The towns with recorded outbreaks of the Black Death are displayed as circles and the intensity of the outbreak is visible in the circles' color.
-As evident in the figure, the electoral districts in northeastern Germany in particular exhibit high levels of land inequality.
-Additionally, almost all electoral districts in the easternmost parts have above-average levels of inequality in landholding.
+We begin by considering a graphical overview of land inequality across Germany's electoral districts as provided in Figure 3.
+The towns with recorded Black Death outbreaks are displayed as circles and the intensity of the outbreak is visible in the circles' color.
+As is evident in the figure, the electoral districts in northeastern Germany in particular exhibit high levels of land inequality.
+Additionally, almost all electoral districts in the easternmost parts, where the Black Death was least severe, have above-average levels of land inequality.